 Here the dividends that must be paid to the preferred shareholders get accumulated.
-Even though these dividend payments are promised, they aren’t usually made on time.
+Even though these dividend payments are a promise, they aren’t usually on time.
 Suppose, in any year, the company doesn’t pay a dividend to the preferred share due to a lack of profit.
-In that case, the company will have to keep a record of the unpaid dividends and clear the cumulative dividends with the next period’s profit.
+In that case, the company must record the unpaid dividends and clear the cumulative dividends with the next period’s profit.

-It gives its shareholders the option to receive dividend payments in an equivalent amount to the commonly held rate of preferred dividends, along with an additional payout contingent upon the fulfillment of certain requirements.
-Typically, only if the total sum of dividends acquired by ordinary shareholders exceeds a preset per-share number would this additional payment be handed out.
+It gives its shareholders the option to receive dividend payments equivalent to the commonly held rate of preferred dividends and an additional payout contingent upon fulfilling certain requirements.
+Typically, only if the total sum of dividends by ordinary shareholders exceeds a preset per-share number would this additional payment be handed out.

 Participatory preferred shares give extra rights to the preferred shareholders.
-Suppose in any year, the company reaches a desired level of profitability.
-In that case, the preferred shareholders will participate in the profit sharing and get extra dividends on the fixed dividend they are supposed to receive.
+Suppose in any year; the company reaches a desired level of profitability.
+In that case, the preferred shareholders will participate in the profit sharing and get extra dividends on the fixed dividend they should receive.

 Advantages of Preferred Shares

 - It has a higher claim over dividends as compared to common shareholders.
-So if the company makes a limited profit, the preferred share will be paid first; if anything is left, then that will go to the common shareholders.
+So if the company makes a limited profit, the preferred share will be paid first; anything left will go to the common shareholders.

 - There is no maturity for the preferred share.
 So unlike debt holders, preferred shareholders will not have to worry about the maturity of their fixed income source.

 - Higher claim during liquidation.
 It will receive the proceeds from liquidation before common shareholders.
-So once the claim of preferred shareholders is wholly settled, common shareholders will get a chance to settle a claim from the remaining proceeds.
+So once the claim of preferred shareholders goes through a whole settlement, common shareholders will get a chance to settle a claim from the remaining proceeds.